 The Gourmia Sous Vide Pod is well built and durable.
 It is also on the smaller size, which frees up more space in the water bath.
-It connects with a sturdy clamp which is easy to use.
+It connects to the container with a sturdy spring clip which is easy to use.
 It is relatively inexpensive for a name-brand circulator as well.

 With a 1,200 watt heater, the Gourmia took first place in our sous vide benchmark tests.
 It can also handle larger water baths than many other machines.